Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Monitoring.md

 If there is no preinstalled Prometheus in the cluster, bexhoma will in case of
 * Monitor only the system-under-test (SUT) with `-m`
-  * install a cAdvisor per SUT
+  * install a cAdvisor sidecar container per SUT
   * install a Prometheus server per experiment
 * Monitor all components with `-mc`
   * install a cAdvisor per node as a daemonset